shiftcode/dynamo-easy/README.md

 # Decorators
 Decorators are used to add some metadata to our model classes, relevant to our javascript-to-dynamo mapper.

-This is an experimental feature and requires to set the following typescript compiler options:

-- "experimentalDecorators": true
-- "emitDecoratorMetadata": true

 Additionally we rely on the reflect-metadata (https://www.npmjs.com/package/reflect-metadata) library for reflection api.